wso2/docs-updates/en/docs/updates/migrating-to-updates2.0.md

 ### How can a user currently using *WUM Diff* migrate to WSO2 Updates 2.0?
 To get updates using the new WSO2 Updates model follow the steps below: <br>
-1. First, get the newest product pack from WUM (Run `wum update <product>` e.g., wum update wso2am-3.0.0).<br>
+1. First, get the updated product pack from WUM (Run `wum update <product>` e.g., wum update wso2am-3.0.0).<br>
-2. Apply [WUM diff](https://docs.wso2.com/display/updates100/WUM+Commands+Guide#WUMCommandsGuide-wumdiff) as you have been doing before to a copy of product pack (which contain your customizations). <br>
+2. Run [WUM diff](https://docs.wso2.com/display/updates100/WUM+Commands+Guide#WUMCommandsGuide-wumdiff) command as you have been doing before to create a zip file (which contains a diff between timestamps you have specified). <br>
+3. Perform [steps 4 to 9](https://docs.wso2.com/display/updates100/Getting+Continuous+Updates) stated in the document.

 !!!
-Note
-    The diff ZIP is created in the location from where you executed the diff command.
+Info
+    Now you have updated the product pack to the up to date state using the WUM model.
+After updating, you have the required tools to get updates from Update2.0 model in the future. <br> Read about the new [Update2.0 model](https://wso2.com/updates).
 <br>
-3. Run the new Update Tool (e.g., wso2update_linux for linux users) refer [Update commands](../../updates/update-tool/) for other OS's.
+4. Run the new Update Tool (e.g., wso2update_linux for linux users) refer [Update commands](../../updates/update-tool/) for other OS's.
 This will update the product pack to comply with WSO2 Updates 2.0, and the product pack will be in its latest update level.<br>
-4. Now your current pack is congruent with WSO2 Updates 2.0.<br>
+5. Now your current pack is congruent with WSO2 Updates 2.0.<br>
-5. Test the updated product distribution and deploy it in your production environment.
+6. Test the updated product distribution and deploy it in your production environment.

 ### Does the new WSO2 Updates 2.0 support a command similar to *WUM Diff*?
 No, Wum diff in the older/WUM model requires manual intervention.
 Therefore, it is prone to errors as a result commands that need manual file copying task were excluded from the updates 2.0